yuzu-mirror/dynarmic/readme.md

 http://opensource.org/licenses/BSD-3-Clause

 ## History
+* 2020/Sep/08 ver 5.97 replace uint32 with uint32_t etc.
+* 2020/Aug/28 ver 5.95 some constructors of register classes support constexpr if C++14 or later
+* 2020/Aug/04 ver 5.941 `CodeGenerator::reset()` calls `ClearError()`.
+* 2020/Jul/28 ver 5.94 remove #include <winsock2.h> (only windows)
+* 2020/Jul/21 ver 5.93 support exception-less mode
+* 2020/Jun/30 ver 5.92 support Intel AMX instruction set (Thanks to nshustrov)
+* 2020/Jun/22 ver 5.913 fix mov(r64, imm64) on 32-bit env with XBYAK64
+* 2020/Jun/19 ver 5.912 define MAP_JIT on macOS regardless of Xcode version (Thanks to rsdubtso)
+* 2020/May/10 ver 5.911 XBYAK_USE_MMAP_ALLOCATOR is defined unless XBYAK_DONT_USE_MMAP_ALLOCATOR is defined.
+* 2020/Apr/20 ver 5.91 accept mask register k0 (it means no mask)
+* 2020/Apr/09 ver 5.90 kmov{b,d,w,q} throws exception for an unsupported register
+* 2020/Feb/26 ver 5.891 fix typo of type
+* 2020/Jan/03 ver 5.89 fix error of vfpclasspd
+* 2019/Dec/20 ver 5.88 fix compile error on Windows
+* 2019/Dec/19 ver 5.87 add setDefaultJmpNEAR(), which deals with `jmp` of an undefined label as T_NEAR if no type is specified.
+* 2019/Dec/13 ver 5.86 [changed] revert to the behavior before v5.84 if -fno-operator-names is defined (and() is available)
+* 2019/Dec/07 ver 5.85 append MAP_JIT flag to mmap for macOS mojave or later
+* 2019/Nov/29 ver 5.84 [changed] XBYAK_NO_OP_NAMES is defined unless XBYAK_USE_OP_NAMES is defined
+* 2019/Oct/12 ver 5.83 exit(1) was removed
+* 2019/Sep/23 ver 5.82 support monitorx, mwaitx, clzero (thanks to @MagurosanTeam)
+* 2019/Sep/14 ver 5.81 support some generic mnemonics.
+* 2019/Aug/01 ver 5.802 fix detection of AVX512_BF16 (thanks to vpirogov)
+* 2019/May/27 support vp2intersectd, vp2intersectq (not tested)
+* 2019/May/26 ver 5.80 support vcvtne2ps2bf16, vcvtneps2bf16, vdpbf16ps
+* 2019/Apr/27 ver 5.79 vcmppd/vcmpps supports ptr_b(thanks to jkopinsky)
 * 2019/Apr/15 ver 5.78 rewrite Reg::changeBit() (thanks to MerryMage)
 * 2019/Mar/06 ver 5.77 fix number of cores that share LLC cache by densamoilov
 * 2019/Jan/17 ver 5.76 add Cpu::getNumCores() by shelleygoel